aoxrud-ww/web-accessibility-tips/README.md

 - It may be read out loud which may not be a desired behavior

-A way to move the focus, but not force the screen reader to read it outloud is to create a empty component that can receive focus.
+A way to move the focus, but not force the screen reader to read it outloud is to create an empty component that can receive focus.
-Then we can focus to that element and the blur out of it.
+Then we can focus on that element and the blur out of it.
 That will effectively reset the focus to below the empty component.
 ```html
 <a class='visually-hidden' tabindex="-1" id='resetFocus'></a>
 <div tabindex="-1">my content here</div>